Kanye West Deletes His Twitter & Instagram Accounts...Again

 Perhaps West is just taking a break from social media in order to devote time to finishing Yahndi?
 People also speculates that West may be stepping away as the anniversary of his mother's death nears, which he has done in the past.

-His personal life is also on blast due to growing rumors that he and Kim Kardashian West are headed for divorce (after Kim explained how difficult West can be to live with during a recent episode of Keeping Up with the Kardashians).
-The rumors, only exacerbated by social media, may have also forced him offline.
+His personal life is also on blast due to growing rumours that he and Kim Kardashian West are headed for divorce (after Kim explained how difficult West can be to live with during a recent episode of Keeping Up with the Kardashians).
+The rumours, only exacerbated by social media, may have also forced him offline.

 Either way, our timelines will now be MAGA hat-free, though we’ll miss behind-the-scenes shots of Yeezy prototypes.
 As they say, if you can’t take the heat, get out of the kitchen — or, in this case, log off of social media.